 Bristol has its own airport, Bristol International.
 There are regular buses connecting the city centre to the airport.
 Alternatively, you can access Cardiff, Birmingham, London Heathrow, London Luton, London Gatwick and London Stansted.
 I usually fly from London as it is much cheaper.

 As with any British city, Bristol has good and bad areas.
 I generally feel safe in Bristol.
 Of course, always use common sense, avoid dark places at night and stay clear of bad neighbourhoods.
-With time, you will get to learn what areas to avoid, however as a rule of thumb, you can have a look on Zoopla and check area stats.
+With time, you will get to learn what areas to avoid, however as a rule of thumb, you can have a look at Zoopla and check area stats.
 Stay away from neighbourhoods with high social rented housing.
 Check the local info for the crime stats, housing, employment, interests and newspapers.

 There are plenty of shopping opportunities in Bristol.
 You can go to the city centre where you’ll find Cabot Circus and the Broadmead area.
 Alternatively, you can visit the Cribbs Causeway Shopping Mall.
 There are various small, medium and large shops, independent boutiques and supermarkets all across the city.
-For a fun experience, visit the Gloucester Road.
+For a fun experience, visit Gloucester Road.
 For further shopping experiences, you can go to Cardiff or Birmingham, as both cities have really large shopping malls.

-Bristol, as any British city, has the NHS which offers free medical services to its residents.
+Bristol, like any British city, has the NHS which offers free medical services to its residents.
 You need to have a National Insurance number and a UK address to be able to register with a local General Practitioner (GP).
 There are a few hospitals in Bristol, all with good conditions and equipment.
 Usually, you will get good medical care in Bristol, although expect long waiting times for an appointment.
 If you have an emergency, you can go to the hospital (Accidents and Emergencies section), call an NHS hotline for immediate support or visit a walk-in centre which is free for all (even for those with no NI number).

 There are discussions about privatising the NHS, although people in the UK oppose the idea.

 In conclusion, Bristol is a brilliant place for entrepreneurs, young professionals and families.
-It has been voted as the best city to live in the UK.
-It has tonnes of green spaces, walking paths for the outdoors lovers and many cycle trails.
+It has been voted as one of the best city to live in the UK.
+It has tonnes of green spaces, walking paths for outdoors lovers and many cycle trails.
 There is a strong sense of community and a great diverse culinary scene.
 Bristol has a long and flourishing history and is renowned for its fantastic art and music.
-Bristol is one of the few cities which voted stay in the EU referendum.
+Bristol is one of the few cities which voted to stay in the EU referendum.